This post on Unknown Facts about Marina Bay Sands in Singapore was last updated in June 2020.

-The most expensive recorded loss was a $400,000 single bet by a Singapore rag-and-bone man on a single card, which turned out to be in favour of the house.
+The most expensive recorded loss in the casino’s history was a $400,000 single bet by a Singapore rag-and-bone man on a single card, which turned out to be in favor of the house.

 If you prefer a cheaper form of entertainment, why not check our list of free walking tours!